Sufyaan-Kazi/spring-boot-cities-service/README.md

 However, if you have one you want to use such as MySQL, then trigger the right profile, e.g. ```./gradlew bootRun -Dspring.profiles.active=oshift or java -D-Dspring.profiles.active=oshift -jar .....jar ``` can be used if you are running the app on OpenShift.
 This will connect your application to an OpenShift MySQL instance by reading the connection data it needs from environment variables within the container - just make sure these variables exist and are populated.

 If you aren't in OpenShift, make a copy of OShiftDataSourceConfig and amend the line ```@Profile(...)``` to give it a different tag.
 Change the values within ```@Value(....)``` to match properties or env vars.
-For more info see here: https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html
+For more info see here: https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html and https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html

 To run outside of Eclipse just run
 ```./gradlew bootRun ```